AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 #### Verifying the accumulated data.

-The following must align with the outcome after ordering (details [above](#verifying-ordered-arrays)):

-- Public call requests.

-The following must correspond to the result after siloing:
+The following must correspond to the value after siloing:

 - New note hashes.
 - New nullifiers.
 - L2-to-L1 messages.

-The following must be empty:

-- Read requests.
-- Private call requests.
-- Public read requests.
-- Public update requests.
+> Note that these are arrays of siloed values.
+Attributes aiding verification and siloing only exist in the corresponding types in the transient accumulated data.

 The following must match the respective values in the previous kernel's public inputs: